Founder Insights

 Step 1: Create Real News

+Journalists cover events, not companies.
 Launch a product or feature, hit a milestone (users, revenue, retention), close a notable partnership, or announce funding.
-If you do not have news, create a hook (e.g., original data, a trend) that is timely.
-Avoid pitching a general company story; it rarely gets coverage.
+If you do not have hard news, create a hook — original data, a trend analysis, or a contrarian position backed by evidence.
+Avoid pitching a general company story; it rarely gets coverage and signals that you don't understand how editorial decisions work.

 Step 2: Build a Targeted Media List

+A list of 30 precise targets outperforms 300 generic contacts.
 Search Google News and industry outlets for journalists who already cover your space.
 Build a list of 20 to 50: publication, name, contact, beat, and recent articles.
 Tools and databases can help, but a small, well-researched list outperforms a large, generic one.
 Update it as beats and bylines change.
-Learning how to get featured in Forbes requires understanding specific journalist beats and editorial calendars.
+Learning how to get featured in Forbes requires understanding specific journalist beats and editorial calendars — what gets assigned versus what gets pitched successfully are different conversations.

 Step 3: Pitch Like Business Development

-Treat PR like biz dev: warm introductions beat cold emails.
+Warm introductions convert at dramatically higher rates than cold outreach — treat PR like biz dev, not email blasts.
 Where possible, get introduced by a mutual connection.
 If you go cold, keep subject lines very short (1 to 5 words).
-Propel's data suggests short subject lines get roughly double the response of longer ones.
+Propel's data shows short subject lines get roughly double the response of longer ones.
 First paragraph: 81 to 100 words.
 Lead with the news and why it matters to their audience.
-No long bios or attachments in the first email.
+No long bios or attachments in the first email — those come after they reply.

 Step 4: Become a Source First

+Journalists who already trust you as a source are more likely to cover you — build that relationship before you need it.
 Help journalists with their stories before you ask for coverage.
-Offer data, quotes, or context on your market.
-When you later pitch, they are more likely to open and reply.
-This is a medium-term play but one that YC and others emphasize.
+Offer data, quotes, or expert context on your market.
+When you later pitch, they already know who you are and whether you deliver.
+This is a medium-term play, but YC and other operators consistently rate it as the highest-ROI PR activity available to early-stage founders.

 Step 5: Track and Iterate

-Note what gets opened, what gets a reply, and what gets placed.
+PR without tracking is just activity — note what gets opened, what gets a reply, and what gets placed, then cut everything else.
 Prune the list, test subject lines and angles, and double down on what works.
 Reuse and adapt winning pitches for similar stories.
+Over time, a founder who tracks this systematically builds a pitch playbook that compounds, versus one who restarts from scratch every cycle.

 Frequently Asked Questions